Skip to main content

 Summary

-This proposal would eliminate federal individual income tax liability for people earning $61,000 or less in total wage income, simplifying the tax system for tens of millions of working Americans while having minimal impact on federal revenue.
-In practical terms, anyone earning approximately $29.33 per hour or less would pay zero federal income tax and would no longer be required to file a tax return each year.
-Payroll taxes Social Security and Medicare would still be deducted from paychecks as they are today.
-Beyond that, nothing.
+This proposal would eliminate federal individual income tax liability for people earning $61,000 or less in total wage income.
+Simplifying the tax system for tens of millions of working Americans.
+While having minimal impact on federal revenue.
+In practical terms, anyone earning approximately $29.33 per hour or less.
+Would pay zero federal income tax and would no longer be required to file a tax return each year.
+Payroll taxes , Social Security and Medicare would still be deducted from paychecks as they are today.
+Beyond that nothing.
 No additional federal tax withheld.
 No annual filing requirement.

 Rationale

-Consider this in 12 states, the average teacher salary falls below $61,000.
-In Mississippi, the average is $53,704.
-In North Carolina, it is $58,292.
+Consider this in states across the country.
+The average teacher salary falls below $61,000.
+In Mississippi the average is $54,975.
+In Florida it is $56,663.
+In Louisiana $56,785.

 Benefits